1504681/Terraria-Mod-ImGui/README.md

+## Update: Oct 3rd, 2022

+- NPCList Signature w/ Basic ESP on NPC[0]
+- Next: Building a more simple function for ESP, and iterating through entire NPCList array.
+- Next: Draw Health/MaxHealth as a % as a HealthBar Above ESP Box

 # Terraria-Mod-ImGui
 An interactive menu for terraria.
 (Hooked DirectX with MinHook, Graphics with ImGui)

 Project Goals:
 - Learn how to hook DirectX9